 Crestet, Gigondas and Bonnieux were all fascinating places to visit.
 La Crestet especially was a fascinating stone village and an almost hidden gem in the Provençal landscape.
 Bonnieux in the Luberon valley was actually a stronghold of the Knights Templars until the infamous Friday the 13th.
 Gigondas is second only to Châteauneuf du Pape in the famous wine district of Côtes-du-Rhône, and as the driver it was a shame I was not able to appreciate the opportunities of dégustation.

 My guidebook states that the deep ochre coloured hillside near the village of Roussillon is fantastic.
 We knew, we had been there before, and just had to return.
-There are in fact 17 nuances of ochre found here.
+In fact, there are 17 nuances of ochre found here.
 The village itself is picturesque and receives many visitors, but the surrounding colourised area is nicer and so were other villages in Provence.

 During our two weeks in Provence we visited four towns, apart from Nice where we stayed a night on arrival.
 The towns were Avignon, Vaison-la-Romaine, Saint-Rémy-de-Provence, and L’Isle-sur-la-Sorgue.

 Avignon is an important and large town in the western part of Vaucluse.
-For visitors with a preference of a city as a basecamp for exploring the region of Provence it is well situated.
+It is well situated for visitors who are looking for a base camp for exploring the region of Provence.
 We were staying elsewhere and came day-tripping because the town is a must-see in Provence for two reasons: The Palace of the Popes and Le Pont.

-The palace was built in the 14th century following a dispute with Rome over Catholic popes.
-Seven French popes resided here, founding a miniature Vatican, and forming the basis for Avignon’severlasting importance as a tourist magnet.
+The palace was built in the 14th century.
+At that time there was a dispute with Rome over Catholic popes.
+Seven French popes resided here, founding a miniature Vatican, and forming the basis for Avignon’s everlasting importance as a tourist magnet.